 - 250 g passata organic

-- 2 tablespoon fresh basil or dried basil / Italian Seasoning
+- 2 tablespoon fresh basil or 1 teaspoon of dried basil /oregano

 - 1 tablespoon Worcestershire sauce organic